artsy/artsy.github.io/source/_posts/2014-09-22-art-localization-in-images.markdown

 This was the best performing method we tried, and achieved a 85% success rate on our dataset.
 It also carried the benefit that obvious failures were easy to report.
 If no rectangles were found (15% of the time with the IMA set) this failure could be recorded in a spreadsheet, rather than generating a result image that needed to be visually inspected.

 The code we used is available in full [here](https://gist.github.com/ilyakava/b2dbca43991d6c668dbb).
+See the images in this project, as well as others for the [Indianapolis Museum of Art on Artsy](https://artsy.net/imamuseum).

 ## Previous Work